cob3x85/missing-collectible-app/docs/privacy-policy.md

 Your data is used solely to:

-- Display your Funko collection within the app
+- Display your collection within the app
-- Allow you to add, edit, search, and delete Funko Pops from your collection
+- Allow you to add, edit, search, and delete items from your collection
 - Provide collection statistics and insights
-- Enable you to share individual Funko cards via your device's native share functionality
+- Enable you to share individual item cards via your device's native share functionality

 ## Data Sharing and Disclosure